__________________________________________________________________

 characteristic.
 The Old Testament reveals God’s mind for earth-bound people,

-of the Church but he is also God of the whole earth at his return.
-He therefore
+the head of the Church and he is also God of the whole earth when he returns.

 and are no longer earthy because they get a new body in the likeness of Christ,

-they are called to live on earth.
-Human nature in the Kingdom
+they are created to live on earth.
+Human nature in the Kingdom will not have an

-inherent sin, as now, because the curse on earth will be gone.
+inherent sin nature because the curse upon earth will be gone.
 Our flesh bodies

-are part of earth because we are made of earth dust.
+are of earth because we are made of earth materials.
 The inhabitants of heaven

-and earth will always be different but God does not want anyone to be envious
+and earth will always be different but their relationship will be mutually blessed.

-of another lifestyle.
-Everybody in God’s kingdom will be glad where they are.
+Everybody in the Kingdom will have full enjoyment and be glad where they are.

 The new world will be fully satisfying for all.